eNews

 The group of 20 educators explored the Harold Porter National Botanical Gardens.

 Visit to Stony Point Penguin Colony in Betty’s Bay.
-While watching the African Penguins, Thomas Mtontsi, science engagement officer of the Egagasini Node, spoke about the importance of marine protected areas.
+While watching the African Penguins, Thomas Mtontsi, science engagement officer of the Egagasini Node, spoke about the importance of Marine Protected Areas.

 Saturday morning saw the group travel to Betty’s Bay and the Harold Porter National Botanical Gardens’ education centre.
 Discussions delved into biomes, bioregions and vegetation units, with a special focus on food webs, trophic cascades and the dramatic effects of species changes on ecosystems.
 A video on wolves’ impact on Yellowstone National Park in the United States inspired rich discussions on ecological balance and led to a discussion of the interactions that occur in a South African savanna.